zlogdanbr/mycpp/readme.md

 This repo contains a large header file with the useful code I wrote or found on books, the internet, or forums.
 ( The sources are always mentioned when applicable ).
 It is a large header file with a few namespaces.
 It contains useful code for search, debug, file, buffer handling, etc.

-The usage is simple.
+The usage is simple:

 Copy the util.h header file to your project and include it.